Insiders Guide to Truffles in Italy- By Simona Piccinelli, Italy Specialist

 You can do pretty much the same with the whitish truffle (Bianchetto, NOT with the Magnum Pico): you slice it, scald in extra virgin olive oil, and then put it in a glass jar to be sterilized in hot water for about 15 minutes.

-The easiest alternative to buying fresh truffle is buying preserved truffle or truffled food, but only from professional and trustworthy merchants and transformers and always check the percentage of truffle in each product.
-Excellent producers are Savini, Bianconi, Boscovivo, Tartuflanghe.
+The most accessible alternative to buying fresh truffles is buying preserved truffles or truffled food, but only from professional and trustworthy merchants and transformers, and always check the percentage of truffles in each product.
+Excellent producers are Savini, Bianconi, Boscovivo, and Tartuflanghe.

 The best way to eat the precious white truffle Magnum Pico (and also Bianchetto) is, without any doubt, to have it fresh – as fresh as possible – and sliced.
 You can use it on hot dishes, like risotto, handmade egg pasta, fried egg, fondue, or cold dishes, like tartare or salad of raw Caesar’s mushrooms.